unchainedshop/unchained/docs/source/admin-ui/product.md

 Available on **ConfigurableProduct**

-After creating variation and variation options of a configurable product the next step is assigning the actual product that satisfies the variation configuration.
-You can manage assigns of a product for each variation option by using the `assignments` tab found the product detail page.
+After creating variation and variation options of a configurable product, the next step is to assign the actual product that satisfies the variation configuration.
+To manage the assignments of a product for each variation option, you can use the "assignments" tab found on the product detail page.

+In the assignments tab, you will see a list of all the variation options you have created for the configurable product.
+You can then assign the specific product that matches that variation option.
+For example, if you have a variation option for RAM size and you have products with different RAM sizes, you can assign the product with 4GB RAM to the "4GB" variation option.

+To assign a product to a variation option, simply select the variation option from the list and then select the product that matches that variation option.
+Once you have assigned all the products to their respective variation options, the configurable product will be ready for sale on your shop.

 ![diagram](../images/admin-ui/product/product-variation-assignment.png)